agarwalvipin/open_cfa/docs/LOS/FRA/Reading 37.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Memorizing the formulas is essential, but *understanding what each ratio measures* and whether a higher/lower value is generally better is more important.
+💡 CFA Exam Tip ✍️:Memorizing the formulas is essential, but *understanding what each ratio measures* and whether a higher/lower value is generally better is more important.
 Be prepared to calculate ratios and interpret their meaning in context (e.g., comparing to industry averages or historical trends).
 Watch out for slight variations in definitions (e.g., "Total Debt").

 </div>
 </div>